 16.4 If you allow your donors to initiate fundraising activities, do you share your donor-initiated fundraising guidelines or policy with them?

 16.5 Does the community foundation award all scholarships in compliance with the following?

-- The community foundation ensures that the donor, the parties related to the donor, or donor advisors do not directly or indirectly control the committee
+- Ensures the donor, the parties related to the donor, or donor advisors to not directly or indirectly control the committee.

 - All grants are awarded on an objective and nondiscriminatory basis using a procedure that has been approved in advance by the board of directors of the sponsoring organization and that has been designed to ensure that all such grants meet the regulatory requirements for scholarship programs